leowu06/Quant_Finance_Project/README.md

 # Quant_Finance_Projects

-This repository contains my projects in quantitative finance, organized into categories:
+This repository contains my projects in quantitative finance, specifically for pricing models.

-- 📊 **Backtesting Strategies**
-   - Bollinger Bands Mean Reversion
-   - Moving Average Crossover
-   - BBands and RSI strategy

-- 💼 **Portfolio Analysis**
-   - Portfolio Optimization: optimising parameters within (same tickers) a range of possible weights.
-   - Monte Carlo Value-at-Risk: simulation of scenarios playing out with alpha percentile of expected loss.

-- 📈 **Derivatives Pricing**
-   - Black-Scholes Option Pricing
-   - Binomial Pricing Model

-Click into each folder to explore the projects in detail.
+- Black-Scholes Pricing: uses a clever formula that has changed the markets, assuming perfectly efficient market.

+- Binomial Option Pricing: Captures the market movements as binomial, move up or down, and this approaches the Black-Scholes model with timesteps approaching infinite